Carinalin/PracticumProject/README.md

 ### 2.2.
 Weights For EfficientAD

-The weights that trained on GoodsAD can be downloaded from [here](https://drive.google.com/file/d/1oPjFpZ-3z0lpO6YNnOpqlWWvmCldw7Fe/view?usp=drive_link).
+The weights trained on GoodsAD can be downloaded from [here](https://drive.google.com/file/d/1oPjFpZ-3z0lpO6YNnOpqlWWvmCldw7Fe/view?usp=drive_link).
 After downloading and unzipping, put the weights in `EfficientAD/output` directory.

 ### 2.3.
 Weights For DiffusionAD

-The weights that trained on GoodsAD can be downloaded from [here](https://drive.google.com/file/d/1TJ3nJhe-VswIg95u9dxVkfOUIcohvEU6/view?usp=drive_link).
+The weights trained on GoodsAD can be downloaded from [here](https://drive.google.com/file/d/1TJ3nJhe-VswIg95u9dxVkfOUIcohvEU6/view?usp=drive_link).
 After downloading and unzipping, put the weights in `DiffusionAD/outputs` directory.

+## 3. Run Models
+Please follow the `README.md` file of each model.